|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 Day 8: Tbilisi

 Tbilisi was founded in the 5th century and became the capital of Georgia in the 6th century.
 Since that time, the city has been destroyed and rebuilt on nearly 30 different occasions following a long history of fighting off Persian, Arab, Turkmen, Mongol, Turk and finally, Russian invaders.
 Tbilisi today is one of the most modern and cosmopolitan cities in the Caucasus.
 We begin our visit with a walking-tour through Tbilisi's narrow streets and inner courtyards and stroll down Rustaveli Avenue, the main thoroughfare running east through the city.
-Also visit Metekhi Church of the Virgin, Sioni Cathedral, Anchiskhati Basilica and the Fine Arts Museum of Georgia.
+We will also visit Metekhi Church of the Virgin, Sioni Cathedral, Anchiskhati Basilica and the Janashia Museum of Georgia, which houses an extraordinary collection of gold filigree work dating from the 6th century BC among other items of repoussé work and jewelry.
 Overnight in Tbilisi.

 Day 9: Tbilisi to Gudauri